 Published January 3rd, 2013

-Distinction makes all the difference when it comes to picking a wedding venue.
-We at French’s Point think our spot is as unique as they come, and in this series we’ll briefly touch on a few of our favorite, special attributes.
+The distinction makes all the difference when it comes to picking a wedding venue.
+We at French’s Point think our spot is as unique as they come, and in this series, we’ll briefly touch on a few of our favorite, special attributes.
 Last time, we looked at how being open year-round gives our couples creative and affordable opportunities.
 Today, our family’s long-time devotion to the property.

 My parents and I own the French’s Point properties, and we have been a part of this little coastal community for 4 generations.

 My family has owned a cottage down the road on Hersey Point for 90 years.
 My cousins and older sister went to summer camp at French’s Point(then known as The Hersey Retreat), back when it was a church-owned retreat.
 When I was a young woman I worked with caterers at weddings and other events here from time to time.
 In fact, what sparked my interest in event planning as a career was all of the weddings I saw here at French’s Point.
 As a matter of course and with all the time I spent in my formative years here with my family, I fell in love with the property.
 So when the property went up for sale a few years ago, my family and I knew we had to do all we could to buy it and preserve it as a historic event site.

 Since buying French’s Point, my family and I have done a lot of hands-on work on the property that makes it feel even more like home.
 We have built over time what my father refers to with a grin as “Sweat-Equity”.
 My mother Bonnie is the director of landscaping and design, a lot of which she does herself.
 Even in late into this fall, mom was out trimming the roses.
 She was out there today in 30-degree temperature trimming our beautiful, but VERY thorny Rugosa roses.
 She’s the heart and soul behind the manicured grounds and the Beach Rose Farm Historical Garden.